Ajith Kumar: Single-seater career

-After a six-year sabbatical, Ajith signed up for his third season of car racing by participating in the 2010 season of the FIA Formula Two Championship.
-The decision to be involved in the sport was made after Ajith's film directed by Gautham Vasudev Menon was delayed, allowing him to participate in the whole season.
+After a six-year sabbatical, Kumar signed up for his third season of car racing by participating in the 2010 season of the FIA Formula Two Championship.
+The decision to be involved in the sport was made after Kumar's film directed by Gautham Vasudev Menon was delayed, allowing him to participate in the whole season.
 Prior to signing up, he competed in the final round of the MRF racing series in Chennai in February 2010, but failed to finish the race due to mechanical problems.
 Further trials in Sepang, Malaysia followed suit as he practised for the season's beginning in April 2010 in his Formula Renault V6 car with Eurasian Racing, shedding 11 kilograms during training.

-24H Series (2025)
+Prototype racing

-Ajith Kumar debuted with his own newly-formed team Ajith Kumar Racing in the 24H Series in the Porsche 992 GT3 Cup Category.
-This also marks his return to racing after a 15-year gap and reportedly shed 25 kilograms in preparation for the race.
+Kumar debuted with his own newly-formed team Ajith Kumar Racing in the 24H Series in the Porsche 992 GT3 Cup Category.
+This also marked his return to racing after a 15-year gap and reportedly shed 25 kilograms in preparation for the race.